monodot/awesome-codebases/README.md

 > A curated list of real world codebases to learn from

-Because we're always learning new things, let's build a list of high-quality, real world codebases to learn from.
-These can take the form of libraries, standalone applications or even code from training courses and books.
-Real codebases can be useful for learning new languages, frameworks, and technologies.
+Since we're always learning new things, let's build a list of high-quality, real world codebases to learn from -- from libraries and standalone applications, to code from training courses and books.
+By studying real codebases, it can become easier to put theory into practice, and learn new languages, frameworks, and security practices.

 What we look for: